 - Dundas Street (Highway #5), “Governor’s Road” during War – “the only land route for soldiers and their heavy cannon and artillery between Fort Tecumseh in Windsor and all points east (From Pathway to Skyway Revisited, Machan, Claire Emery, pg.
 86)

 - 2168 Guelph Line (Ireland House/Oakridge Farm) – Settled in 1820s by Joseph Ireland (War of 1812 veteran), now a museum and designated by the Ontario Heritage Act

-- 2290 Queensway Drive – This lot of land was originally granted to Mary Brant, daughter of Joseph Brant, in 1810, was sold to Jonathan Davis in 1812, to James Gage in 1819, to Asahel Gage in 1824.
-Asahel Gage built the original brick house in 1844. – The house that is there now is Heritage directory and is known as “The Gage-Baxter-Fothergill-Pettit House” and “Balsam Lodge”
+- 2290 Queensway Drive – This lot of land was originally granted to Mary Brant, daughter of Joseph Brant in 1810.
+It was sold to Jonathan Davis in 1812, to James Gage in 1819 and then to Asahel Gage in 1824.
+Asahel Gage built the original brick house in 1844.
+The house that is there now is Heritage directory and is known as “The Gage-Baxter-Fothergill-Pettit House” and “Balsam Lodge”